nschloe/identinum/README.md

 ### Testing

-To run the decimal2rational unit tests, check out this repository and type
+To run the dedec unit tests, check out this repository and type
 ```
 nosetests
 ```